factorwonk/nyctaxifare/README.md

 **Dictionary**

-<br> </br>Short description of the remaining notebooks
+Short description of the remaining notebooks

-* CreateDB notebook - details the ETL process from csv files to SQLite database
+* CreateDB notebook: details the ETL process from csv files to SQLite database
-* Sample EDA - preliminary EDA work on the first week of April
+* Sample EDA: preliminary EDA work on the first week of April